guardian/editions/projects/EditionsIgnite/README.md

 ### Troubleshooting

 - Make sure your phone and computer are on the same WIFi network.
 - Inside your Android App, you might need to do a one time setup to change the development port.
-Shake the device, go to `Dev Settings`, and set your debug sewrver host to `localhost:9001`.
+Shake the device, go to `Dev Settings`, and set your debug server host to `localhost:9001`.